 It can be too easy to set up unrealistic study goals, that you find when you try to complete them, are literally impossible, such as memorising the entire Oxford English Dictionary!
 Make sure your personal study goals are realistic, and also, beneficial to your revision!
 Your goals are for you, and don’t feel the need to copy your friend’s goals – even if they are studying the same subject as you!
 Each student has their strengths and weaknesses and their own revision timetable, and the same should be said for your study goals.

 Another thing to consider, is how relevant your study goals are to your subjects, and overall revision timetable.
 Prioritise your weakest subjects first as these are the ones that need the most attention and progress through the entire revision sessions.
-It’s great to use past GCSE exams to revise, you can time these like it would be in the exam.
+It’s great to use past GCSE exams to revise; you can time these like it would be in the exam.
 Additionally, if you have more work to complete for a subject, you can create more study goals – if they need it – which will form as stepping stones as you work through that subject.

 Also, another tactic is to get the subjects that you like the least out of the way first as they may seem the hardest to feel motivated about.
 That way, when it comes to studying for the 11th subject, you won’t feel so stressed out that you don’t work on revising for that subject at all!
 If you get the worst ones out the way first you can begin to enjoy revising the closer it gets to the exams, and feel less anxious about the whole thing.
-It’s worth mentioning if there are particular subject that you will are likely to study at A level or is likely to link to an apprenticeship – if you’re looking to study a PJEA apprenticeship, then GCSE’s in Business studies and Maths would benefit – then these subjects may want some extra attention.
+It’s worth mentioning if there is a particular subject that you will are likely to study at A-level or is likely to link to an apprenticeship – if you’re looking to study a PJEA apprenticeship, then GCSE’s in Business Studies and Maths would benefit – then these subjects may want some extra attention.

 When you set up your study goals, work out deadlines for each one that are doable and realistic.
 It will be pointless to create a study goal where you have only given yourself a couple of days to complete, or not having a deadline on it at all – as these will definitely not be helpful to your revision!
 When looking at your revision timetable, work out how much time you can allocate to this study goal, and realistically how long it will take – putting into perspective when your exams and other commitments are too.
 If you are working, it’s important to manage working and studying, finding the right balance is key!
 Then set a deadline and work on completing it.